 STUDY ABROAD CONTACT

 Questions about this program?
-Contact your study abroad advisor, Scott Ozaroski.
+Contact your study abroad advisor, Erica Rideaux.
 DePaul University does not discriminate on the basis of race, color, national origin, religion, sex, or handicap in admissions, employment, or the provision of services.
 Inquiries regarding this policy should be addressed to the Director of Human Resources, 1 East Jackson Avenue, Chicago, Illinois 60604.

 Circumstances, such as an unexpected event abroad or a curriculum change, may require DePaul University to make changes to the program.
 DePaul University reserves the right to cancel or alter programs and courses without notice.